miguelsolorio/miguelsolorio.com/content/icons.md

 {{< image src="codicons-npm.png" >}}

 We also had previously discussed the idea of allowing users to customize their product icon themes as customization is a big part of VS Code.
 With the introduction of our icon font making it easier to consume icons, allowing product icon themes because a little easier.
-I partnered with an engineer to help introduce a new API for [product icon themes](https://code.visualstudio.com/api/extension-guides/product-icon-theme).
+I partnered with our engineer to help introduce a [new API](https://code.visualstudio.com/api/extension-guides/product-icon-theme) for product icon themes.

+{{< image src="product-icon-theme.png" >}}

+Introducing this new functionality meant we needed to increase the visibility.
+In an effort raise more awareness, I took the Fluent icon system and created a product icon theme named [Fluent Icons](https://marketplace.visualstudio.com/items?itemName=miguelsolorio.fluent-icons) and it currently has +350k installs.

+# Collaborators

+- Marco Doelling - Design
+- Cherry Wang - Design
+- David Dossett - Design
+- Martin Aeschlimann - Engineering